wiwaszko-intel/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-multimodal/docs/user-guide/get-started.md

     ``` bash
     # For below command, the INFLUXDB_USERNAME and INFLUXDB_PASSWORD needs to be fetched from `.env` file
-    # for docker compose deployment and `values.yml` for helm deployment
     influx -username <username> -password <passwd>
     use datain # database access
     show measurements